Road Rash: Future

-Criterion Games considered developing a new Road Rash game multiple times, potentially a Burnout Versus Road Rash, but nothing has come of this; they have also expressed a desire to move away from racing games in particular.
-Dan Geisler, main programmer and co-designer of the Sega Genesis trilogy, was working on a new title along with a number of the original Road Rash staff members, then named Hard Rider: Back in the Saddle; he first announced it via a Reddit thread, and frequently mentioned progress on his Twitter account.
-However, he was unable to find funding for it and dropped the idea.
+Criterion Games considered developing a new Road Rash game multiple times, potentially a Burnout Versus Road Rash, but nothing came of it; they have expressed a desire to move away from racing games in particular.
+Dan Geisler, main programmer and co-designer of the Sega Genesis trilogy, was working on a new title along with a number of the original Road Rash staff members (the game was then named Hard Rider: Back in the Saddle).
+He first announced it via a Reddit thread and frequently mentioned progress on his Twitter account, but was unable to find funding for it and dropped the idea.